 Q: Does it matter if I don’t already work with a reviews platform?

 A: No – get creative.
 While third-party platforms like Trustpilot, Feefo or Avis Vérifiés can provide a level of authenticity and help build consumers’ trust, everyone has to start somewhere.

 You’re probably already sitting on a goldmine of user-generated content you can utilize.
 We’ve worked with clients to highlight reviews from platforms such as Facebook or Google Reviews, and seen a positive impact from this.

-For example, with upper funnel visitors on a travel booking or finance site highlighting ease of completion can be a great way to move visitors further along.
+For example, with upper-funnel visitors on a travel booking or finance site highlighting the ease of completion can be a great way to move visitors further along.
 Once visitors are closer to the end of the funnel, then this messaging might change to focus more on reassurance.

-For star based rating systems, is there a difference between showing say, a 3-star and 4-star review?
+Q: For star-based rating systems, is there a difference between showing say, a 3-star and 4-star review?